itsmemada/nexus-remote-hub/src/content/blog/digital-nomad-guide.md

 - Maintain an exercise routine
 - Be mindful of time zone challenges
 - Take time to disconnect and explore

+Communication is key for building a strong remote community.
+Read our <a href="/blog/remote-team-communication" class="inline-link">Remote Team Communication: Best Practices</a> for tips on staying connected.

 ---